glennlopez/EmbeddedSystems.Playground/02 - Finished Labs/UTAustinX - Multi-Threaded Interfacing/Lab11 - UART/README.md

 Introduction to Serial Communication
 =================
-Serial communication is prevalent in both the computer industry in general and the embedded industry in specific.
-There are many serial protocols, but in this course we will show you one of the first and simplest protocols that transmit one bit at a time.
-We will show the theory and details of the universal asynchronous receiver/transmitter (UART) and then use it as an example for developing an I/O driver.
-We will use busy-wait to synchronize the software with the hardware..
+This chapter provides an introduction to serial interfacing, which means we send one bit at time.
+In Lab11 I will learn how to write software that converts numbers into ASCII strings and display the string on the display connected to UART0.

 Learning Objectives
 =================